Beaubourg and Les Halles

 How to get there

-Walking distance from the Grand hotel du Palais Royal or two metro stations.
+Pompidou center and les Halles are walking distance from the Grand hotel du Palais Royal or two metro stations.